huaminghuangtw/Evergreen-Notes/Permanent-Notes/if-it-isnt-fuck-yes-then-its-clear-no-thank-you.md

 ---

 Before you say “yes” or “no”, just **pause**.
 This simple pause gives you control over your choices, allowing you to [respond with intention rather than reflex](choose-your-response.md).

-Remember: Whenever you say “yes” to something, [you’re saying “no” to something else.](Everything%20in%20life%20has%20an%20opportunity%20cost.md)

 ---